r-hub/blog/content/post/2020-01-08-cran-error/index.md

 ## R-hub locally

-In my case, I wanted to test locally, so I decided to use one of the `rhub` functions, [`local_check_linux()`](https://r-hub.github.io/rhub/reference/local_check_linux.html).
+In my case, I wanted to test locally and not on Windows, so I decided to use one of the `rhub` functions, [`local_check_linux()`](https://r-hub.github.io/rhub/reference/local_check_linux.html).
 This seemed like a very easy way to run locally tests on a platform that is exactly the same as CRAN uses!
 And it is... only not in my case :wink:

 After getting the same error for the nth time, I decided to get help [at the source](https://github.com/r-hub/rhub/issues/322).
 I tried several things, including digging into the `rhub` code locally, but nothing worked.
 Long story short - my Docker installation by default gave no access to internet to the containers it launched.